iotbzh/uboot-autoconfig/README.md

-# Automated [U-Boot] Configuration
+# Uboot Configuration for Boards

-The script send_uboot_config is able to push [U-Boot] configs directly to a board connected through a serial console.
+The script send_uboot_config is able to push uboot configs directly to a board connected through serial console.

 ## Configuration